top of page

 A researcher-led team will be organized to handle design, planning, and operation, advancing the project in collaboration with both domestic and international researchers specializing in plasma physics and fusion reactor engineering.

-To carry out the project, led by Kyoto Fusioneering, we will collaborate with industry partners—including real estate, construction, and trading companies as well as EPC (Engineering, Procurement, Construction) manufacturers such as Mitsui & Co., Mitsui Fudosan, Mitsubishi Corporation, Marubeni Corporation, Kajima Corporation, Fujikura Ltd., and Furukawa Electric Co., Ltd. - along with international partners from the US, UK, and Canada.
+To carry out the project, led by Starlight Engine, we will collaborate with industry partners—including real estate, construction, and trading companies as well as EPC (Engineering, Procurement, Construction) manufacturers such as Kyoto Fusioneering Ltd., Mitsui & Co., Mitsui Fudosan, Mitsubishi Corporation, Marubeni Corporation, Kajima Corporation, Fujikura Ltd., and Furukawa Electric Co., Ltd. - along with international partners from the US, UK, and Canada.

 University of Tokyo